wpfl-dbt/legislatethis/README.md

 # Legislate This!

-A quick hackathon app to surface how MPs amend bills by theme.
+A quick hackathon app to surface what MPs say about an issue.

 ## Use